The Natural (film): Plot

-Max, now covering the Knights, spends weeks unsuccessfully trying to uncover Roy's past.
-While in the stands behind home plate during a team practice, Max sees Roy pitch a fastball that almost tears through the backstop's netting and recognizes him from striking out the Whammer in 1923.
-He introduces Roy to Gus Sands, a powerful bookie, and Roy begins a romance with Memo Paris, Pop's niece.
-Pop believes Memo is bad luck, and Roy and the Knights find themselves in a slump, which continues into a Wrigley Field game against the Cubs.
+At practice, Max sees Roy pitch a fastball that almost tears through the backstop's netting, then recognizes him from striking out the Whammer.
+He introduces Roy to bookie Gus Sands, and Roy begins a romance with Gus's confidante Memo Paris, Pop's niece.
+Pop believes Memo is bad luck and Roy and the Knights drop into a slump, which continues into a Wrigley Field game against the Cubs.
 Spotting Iris in the stands, Roy shatters the scoreboard clock with a game-winning home run.
-They meet briefly, and after another win the following day, Roy walks Iris home, and she reveals she has a teenage son.
+They meet briefly and after another win the following day, Roy walks Iris home, and she reveals she has a teenage son named Ted.
+Their reunion restores Roy's prowess and the Knights surge into first place.

-Their reunion restores Roy's prowess and the Knights surge into first place, but he is poisoned by Memo, who is colluding with Sands and the Judge.
-Roy learns that lasting damage from Harriet's silver bullet could prove fatal if he continues playing.
-Without him, the Knights lose three games in a row, setting up a one-game playoff against the Pittsburgh Pirates at Knights Field.
-The Judge offers him $20,000 to throw the game, reveals he has already bribed another player, and threatens to expose Roy's connection to Harriet's death.
-Memo pleads with Roy to accept the payoff, while Iris assures him that he will always be remembered as a great ballplayer.
-Roy rejects the bribe and is almost shot by an angry Memo.
+At a party, Roy collapses and is taken to a hospital.
+A doctor discovers Harriet's silver bullet, shows it to Roy, and tells him it may prove fatal if he continues playing.
+The Knights lose three games in a row, setting up a one-game playoff against the Pittsburgh Pirates at Knights Field.
+The Judge offers Roy $20,000 to throw the game and reveals he has already bribed another player.
+When Roy refuses, the Judge threatens to reveal photos of Harriet's body and blame Roy for her death.
+Roy rejects the bribe and is not intimidated by the blackmail.

-During the game, Roy deduces that pitcher Al Fowler was also bribed, but convinces him to play his best.
-In the dugout, Roy receives from Iris a note revealing that Roy is the father of Iris's son.
-With the Knights trailing in the bottom of the ninth inning, Roy hits a foul ball that splits "Wonderboy".
-He tells batboy Bobby Savoy to pick him another bat, and Bobby retrieves one he made himself, the "Savoy Special".
-Bleeding through his uniform, Roy smashes a home run into the stadium lights, winning the game and the pennant.
-Back on their farm, Iris watches Roy and their son play catch in the same field where Roy and his father played.
+During the game, Roy deduces that the Knights' pitcher was also bribed but convinces him to play his best.
+In the dugout, Roy receives a note from Iris, who is attending the game with Ted, and learns that he is Ted's father.
+With the Knights trailing in the bottom of the ninth inning, Roy hits a foul ball that splits "Wonderboy."
+He tells batboy Bobby Savoy to choose another bat and Bobby retrieves the "Savoy Special", a bat he made with Roy's guidance.
+Bleeding through his uniform, Roy smashes a home run into the stadium lights, destroying them in a power surge that cascades into a shower of sparks, winning the game and the pennant for the Knights.
+Back on their farm, Iris watches Roy and Ted play catch in the same field where Roy and Ed used to play.